Advanced vs Qualified Electronic Signatures: What is the Difference?

 In the wake of the digital revolution that has swept the world, countries updated their regulations to incorporate digital signatures to facilitate online business.
 In the EU, eIDAS regulation has classified three primary types of e-signatures: SES, AES and QES.
 This post clarifies the different digital signatures and provides guidance on which one may suit your business needs.

 Digital signatures have increasingly become a standard business practice in the EU for people and companies to provide legal consent.
+What is a digital signature?
+Digital signature is a cryptographic technique that ensures the authenticity and integrity of a digital message or document, confirming that the content has not been altered and verifying the identity of the signer.
 Everything from multimillion-dollar contracts down to basic record management and accessing government services is now possible via digital signatures.

 There are many advantages of adopting digital signatures in place of wet ink on paper.
 It facilitates ease of access to government for citizens, reduces a company’s vulnerability to fraud, and cuts down costs and time.